FRAMEWORK OF RECOVERY ORIENTATION

 Tenets of Recovery Orientation:

-1) Recovery exercises and elevates a person’s capacity, such as strengths, talents, attitudes, roles, skills, knowledge, pursuits, interests, aspirations, accomplishments, values, purposes, attitudes, etc., as a critical contribution to enhancing treatment while catering to remediation of the person’s identified hurdles towards making a recovery.
+1) Recovery exercises and elevate a person’s capacity, such as strengths, talents, attitudes, roles, skills, knowledge, pursuits, interests, aspirations, accomplishments, values, purposes, attitudes, etc., as a critical contribution to enhancing treatment and in the pursuit of recovery.

 2) Recovery acknowledges there are two experts in the meeting room: the consumer as an expert on their life and the provider’s expertise and knowledge of mental health.